-Rhode, Stella and filmmaker Jake Scott will attend March 24 preview of installation
+Rhode, Stella and Jake Scott to attend preview

 Two-week public art installation featuring BMW Art Cars by Stella, Warhol, Lichtenstein and Rauschenberg and a project by artist Robin Rhode commissioned by BMW to open at Grand Central Terminal on March 25, 2009